The Mindset of Change Leaders

 Always create a ‘listening zone’ – a session focused on open discussion about the current changes — how are they going, how are people feeling about them, and what can be adapted to address negative emotions and accelerate change.
 Even small change puts us into the change curve (Kubler-Ross) either consciously or unconsciously – it is a skill to recognise this in ourselves and others.
 It’s this emotional element that often blocks the pace of change – where the resistance exists.

-So, a change leader’s emotional intelligence and resilience is a vital aspect of their capability.
+So, a change leader’s emotional intelligence and resilience are a vital aspect of their capability.

 Finally, great change leaders know that change is not an event.
 It’s a dynamic that ebbs and flows but never goes away.
 Sometimes it’s large; sometimes it’s small.
 It’s a continual part of life in the organisation.